FREE SHIPPING FOR USA ORDERS OVER $85

 Safety Precautions

-So, you’ve finally decided to try adaptive skiing this winter.
-Here are some things you need to do before heading to the mountain.
+If you've decided to try adaptive skiing, here are some things you must do before heading to the mountain.

-First, ask the resort or the ski resort you’re planning to visit if they offer adaptive programs.
-Ask them questions about the types of equipment available for rent and if they have instructors fluent in adaptive winter sports.
+First, ask the resort or the ski resort you plan to visit if they offer adaptive programs.
+Ask them about the types of equipment available for rent and if they have instructors fluent in adaptive winter sports.
 If you need some assistance, let them know.
-Also, your general knowledge and experience in winter sports before and after limb loss will prove to be valuable information for them.
+Also, your general knowledge and experience in winter sports before and after limb loss will be valuable information for them.
 So, let them know before your trip.

-Second, set an appointment with your physician, physical therapist, and prosthetist before you head to the mountain.
-Make sure that you follow your doctor’s instructions regarding any medications or restrictions.
-Have your Prosthetist check your prosthetic leg to ensure that it’s in good working order and capable of enduring the stresses of winter adaptive sports.
-It’s always better to be safe than sorry, to get the go-ahead from your prosthetic team before proceeding with any kind of sporting activity.
+Second, set an appointment with your physician, physical therapist, and prosthetist, and follow your doctor's instructions regarding any medications or restrictions.
+Have your prosthetist check your prosthetic leg to ensure that it's in good working order and capable of enduring the stresses of winter adaptive sports.
+It's always better to be safe and secure your prosthetic care team's approval before proceeding with any kind of sport.
 Please note that not all prosthetic knees or feet can manage the stresses of skiing.

 Third, set out to acquire the necessary equipment.
-You can also get your own helmet if renting one doesn’t seem so appealing.
-Determine whether you can rent equipment on the mountain or whether it makes more sense renting locally.
-Depending on rental options, oftentimes renting locally removes any time constraints and you can make sure you're sized properly.
+If renting a helmet doesn't sound appealing, you can also get your own.
+Decide if you should rent equipment on the mountain or find a rental place before you head to the resort.
+Depending on rental options, renting locally often removes any time constraints and allows you to ensure proper sizing.

 Adaptive Downhill Skiing